All garages have one thing in common:

-Concrete is made up of three major components: a cement powder, sand or some other aggregate (filler) and water.
+Concrete comprises three major components: a cement powder, sand or another aggregate (filler), and water.

 Those three components live in (hopefully) a perfect balance.

-If you don’t have the right mix of those three components, things get out of balance and your concrete mix is weaker than it should be and will degrade faster over time.
+If you don’t have the right mix, your concrete mix is weaker than it should be and breaks down quicker.

-According to the National Ready Mix Concrete Associate (NRMCA), a concrete floor will dust when the surface is so weak that it can be scratched by a fingernail or even sweeping with a broom. (source)
+According to the National Ready Mix Concrete Associate (NRMCA), a concrete floor will dust when the surface is so weak that it can be scratched by a fingernail or even swept with a broom.

 When concrete breaks down, it will start to form a layer of dust all across the floor.